tgnemecek/core-website/src/collections/pages/index.md

   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1596493058/pexels-pixabay-161154_uftaqi.jpg
 about:
   text: Core Coaching & Consulting (CCC) is a global group of change agents who
-    use the holistic system of The Balancing Act to create balance, well-being, and flow in individual lives and organizations.
-CCC supports lasting transformation from the CORE, from the inside out, with its powerful pragmatic programs that are rooted in science, data, and The Balancing Act's ancient healing method of the 5 elements & Synergy.
+    use the holistic system of The Balancing Act to create Balance, Well-being, and Flow in individual lives and organizations.
+CCC creates lasting transformation from the CORE (from the inside out) with powerful pragmatic programs that are rooted in science, data, and TBA's ancient healing method of the 5 elements & Synergy.
   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1595111411/logo_feamvb.png
 services:
   - title: CORE Leading